plone/training/docs/effective-volto/addons/semanticui.md

 - which defines the theme name for each component, so that the [theme variable overrides](https://github.com/Semantic-Org/Semantic-UI-LESS/blob/e4395217c1b8b3227c7387284d12f2d9774d33c6/definitions/modules/tab.less#L94) get loaded for that component
+- a Semantic-UI theme is based on a folder structure that mirrors the definition files structure, with 2 types of files for each definition file:
+  `<name>.variables` and `name.overrides`.
+The theme.config (which all
+  definition files import), via its [theme.less import](https://github.com/Semantic-Org/Semantic-UI-LESS/blob/e4395217c1b8b3227c7387284d12f2d9774d33c6/theme.less) tries to import these variable and overrides files from the **default** theme, then the **theme** folder, then the **site** folder (which acts as an override for the theme).
+The `theme.less` is Semantic-UIs theming engine.

 Volto comes with its own [implementation of theme.config](https://github.com/plone/volto/blob/7044eca789d836786e9e789036669085cc22bee7/theme/theme.config)